-For the International Final there will be 2 qualifying matches and 2 final matches.
-The direction for each qualifying match will be chosen randomly by tossing a coin after the check time.
-The same is applicable for final matches.
-The direction in which the vehicle must move during the match is defined as the match driving direction.
+For the International Final there will be four rounds, two for the Open Challenge and two for the Obstacle Challenge.
+The direction for each challenge round will be chosen randomly by tossing a coin after the check time.
+The direction in which the vehicle must move during the challenges is defined as the challenge driving direction.